<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2006193252832260&amp;ev=PageView&amp;noscript=1">

 Persado

-Persado is an AI content generation and decision platform that hyper-personalizes language in ads to boost conversion rates across LinkedIn ads, Facebook ads, and other types of advertising and content marketing.
+Persado uses hyper-personalized AI generated content in ads to boost conversion rates across LinkedIn ads, Facebook ads, and other types of advertising and content creation.

 Pathmatics